asco88/stepit/README.md

 The response will contain the user as was added to data.variables

+Each step can start a new 'subworkflow', it can be defined when creating new Step instance:

+    workflow.addStep(new Step('step2', undefined, workflow2));

+Or to be added explicitly:

+    step.subWorkflow(workflow);

+in both cases, the step itself will execute the workflow instead of any action of it's own

 You can add as many steps as you like.
 They will be executed in the same order they were added.